-Join Kevin Skoglund for an in-depth discussion in this video Remote system execution, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Remote system execution, part of Programming Foundations: Web Security.

 - All of the attacks covered in this chapter are bad news.…But there is one attack that is worse than all the others.…Remote System Execution.…Remote System Execution is when a hacker…is able to remotely run operating system commands…on a web server.…It can be used to do anything on your computer…than the operating system can do.…That means add files, delete files, modify files,…change access privileges,…change passwords to get to the server,…change the IP address, absolutely anything.…